Guide: Using GDB in Simulation Mode

 delete [N] remove n'th breakpoint, with no argument removes all breakpoints

-step execute the next line of C source, step into function call
+step execute one line of C source, step into function call

-next execute the next line of C source, step over function calls
+next execute one line of C source, step over function calls

 disassemble [WHAT] disassemble instructions, WHAT can be function name or address, if no arg disassemble currently executing function